 I am an assistant professor at the Applied Math Department of UWaterloo.
-I am also a Faculty Affiliate at Vector Institute for Artificial Intelligence.
-My research sits at the intersection of language modeling, and quantum/classical many-body physics, with interests in:
+I am doing research at the interface of language models, and quantum/classical many-body physics, with interests in:

-- Recurrent Neural Network & Transformer‑based quantum states for many-body simulation.
+- Recurrent Neural Network & Transformer‑based quantum states for quantum many-body simulation.

 - Generative-enhanced combinatorial optimization.

-I’m always eager to connect with prospective students and collaborators interested in the synergy of language models and quantum/many‑body science!
+I’m eager to connect with prospective students and collaborators interested in the synergy of language models and quantum/many‑body science!
 You can check out the group section of this website for more details.
-There is also a PhD position opening here.

 📝 Selected Publications